quintoandar/butterfree/GITFLOW.md

 git push
 ```

-Don't remember to update the Changelog and the version in `setup.py`.
+Don't forget to update the Changelog and the version in `setup.py`.

 ### Github workflow